renja-g/Realm-Warp/README.md

 # Realm-Warp
 Realm-Warp is a project designed to track and collect summoner, match, and league data from the Riot API.
 It aims to enhance this data and store it in a MongoDB database for further use.
-Additionally, it provides an API for adding and deleting summoners as well as retrieving a list of currently tracked summoners.
+Additionally, it provides an API for adding and deleting summoners, as well as retrieving a list of currently tracked summoners.
+By focusing the full API limit on a few summoners, this project is abler to provide league information per match.

 ## Components
 All components are packaged using Docker